 Situated just a stone’s throw from The Wolseley, lie a plethora of uniquely British retailers and cultural institutions – many of which are well worth a visit come festive season.

-Nothing is more festive than seeing London’s iconic streets decorated for the season but it’s not just light shows, many of the area’s most loved retailers decorate their windows come Christmastime, most famous of all is perhaps Fortnum and Mason which is just a two-minute stroll away from The Wolseley.
+Nothing is more festive than seeing London’s iconic streets decorated for the season – and in Mayfair, both Regent Street and St James’s and Piccadilly are now lit for the season.
+But it’s not just light shows, many of the area’s most loved retailers decorate their windows come Christmastime, most famous of all is perhaps Fortnum and Mason which is just a two-minute stroll away from The Wolseley.

 Where to shop